swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 if the pictures are large or the network is slow.
-To let the user stop this work, without waiting for all of the tasks to complete, the tasks need check for cancellation and stop running if they are canceled.
+To let the user stop this work, without waiting for all of the tasks to complete, the tasks need check for cancellation and stop running if they are cancelled.
 There are two ways a task can do this: by calling the [`Task.checkCancellation()`][] method, or by reading the [`Task.isCancelled`][] property.
-Calling `checkCancellation()` throws an error if the task is canceled;
+Calling `checkCancellation()` throws an error if the task is cancelled;
 a throwing task can propagate the error out of the task, stopping all of the task's work.
 This has the advantage of being simple to implement and understand.